ivanspasov99/go-rss-reader/README.md

    - Horizontal/Vertical Scaling options should be evaluated
 5. Goroutines Number decision - Average API call takes around 200milliseconds.
 Simulated 5 goroutines with 200 urls which takes around 4s to complete, which gives us 1/4 of the urls.
    - Amdahl's law could be used for optimization also
-6. `meta.SaveToJSON` - prefer using more generalized approach would make the code more extensible and testable:
-   - Passing Encoder or Writer Interface so you can write to any stream
-   - Passing enum value and generate stream writer object on runtime
-7. All logs should be in JSON format (`zerolog` could be used)
+6. All logs should be in JSON format (`zerolog` could be used)
-8. Testing could be more extensive
+7. Testing could be more extensive
-9. `rss.Parse` is function, as I do not find it semantically (OOP) correct to be method
+8. `rss.Parse` is a function, as I do not find it semantically (OOP) correct to be method

 ## Testing